Next Start

 “I had no interest in the family business and he showed me I had some mechanical talents and that’s where it all started.”

-Today, as an auto instructor at UTI Orlando, he teaches the “Engines” class, which is one of the first classes that students experience.
-He understands where these students are coming from, and in the same way that his father encouraged him, he gives this same support to his class.
+Today, as an auto instructor, he teaches the “Engines” class, which is one of the first classes that students experience.
+He understands where these students are coming from, and in the same way that his father encouraged him, he gives this same support to his class at UTI.1

 “Everybody starts somewhere.
 Nobody is born with a wrench in their hands.
 Once you start that dialog new students open up and become more comfortable in asking questions.”